937-382-8020

 Residents receive thorough anesthesia training.
 Sedation used in oral surgeries has the potential for unintended side effects when administered improperly.
 Residents training to be oral maxillofacial surgeons take part in months-long training to ensure they know the ins and outs of safely administering deep sedation and general anesthesia to patients.

 There is also a plethora of rotations for residents to take part in.
-Each rotation focuses on a different field of surgery—for example, on one rotation, students might extensively focus on reconstructive surgery, while on another rotation, they might focus on emergency cases and medicine.
+Each rotation focuses on a different field of surgery—for example, on one rotation, students might focus on reconstructive surgery, while on another, they might focus on emergency cases and medicine.

-Over the course of the 4-6 years, residents studying to be a maxillofacial dental surgeon will have a masterful understanding of the following procedures and many more:
+Over the course of 4-6 years, residents studying to be maxillofacial dental surgeons will attain mastery over the following procedures and many more:

-The Best Oral Surgeons in the Area Will Have Board Certification Too
+The Best Oral Surgeons in the Area Will Also Have Board Certification

 Besides a robust education, the one thing that separates ordinary surgeons from exceptionally skilled dental surgeons is board certification.
 While a residency is what qualifies a surgeon to practice, board certification is the highest possible level of achievement.